arshadrr/subreddit-archiver/README.md

 archival.
 Allows you to have your personal copy of a subreddit for safekeeping, analysis, etc.

+This tool makes uses of [pushshift.io](https://pushshift.io/), a volunteer-run service.
+If you found this tool useful, you can [donate to pushshift.io](https://pushshift.io/donations/) as it makes this tool possible.

 ## Installation

 Clone this repository